Laboratory and atelier for future systems

 The network and team of international artists and scientists in the Ars Electronica Futurelab comes from a wide range of disciplines and is concerned with the development and evaluation of technological innovation.
 Transdisciplinary research is a proven method to create new future approaches, possibilities, and inspirations and has become a multiplier in the process of developing new social and cultural conventions.
 The Ars Electronica’s laboratory for innovation and sustainable change pushes the boundaries of what is possible day after day, taking a joint step to the future.
 With tangible future visions and artistic explorations it is humanizing technologies and novelizing cultural experiences, calling up to social participation and responsible creativity.
 All concepts and designs for the future are the result of many successful collaborations with art and culture, educational institutions, industries and businesses.

 News & Blog

-You can find out more about the Ars Electronica Futurelab on the Ars Electronica blog: A glimpse behind the scenes, excerpts from everyday life at the laboratory, interviews with the project teams and much more.
+Find out more about the Ars Electronica Futurelab on the Ars Electronica blog: a look behind the scenes, excerpts from everyday life in the lab, interviews with the project teams and much more.